adamzvolanek/DevRack/scripts/backblaze_scripts/README.md

 - Preserves symbolic links (symlinks) instead of copying the files they point to.

+`--fast-list`

+- Reduces listing API calls at the cost of RAM usage.

 `--log-file "${LogLocation}/${ShareName}.log"`

 - Writes all output, including errors, to the specified log file.
   - Quoting the path ensures compatibility with spaces or special characters.

+Additional information can be found on the [RClone docs](https://rclone.org/docs/).